mckraken/mckrakens-musings/docs/workstation_configuration/set_up_mkdocs.md

 5. Create and checkout a new branch.
 6. Edit or create any documentation as needed in the second level `docs` folder.
-7. Run `./scripts/markdown-lint.sh` or `make lint` to lint the markdown, and make changes where necessary.
+7. Run `pymarkdownlnt -c .pymarkdown-linting-cfg.json scan --recurse docs` (referencing the correct path to the linting configuration file) or `make lint` to lint the markdown, and make changes where necessary.

     !!!info
         Details for Markdown rules can be found [here](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).
-If rules need to be ignored, update the `linting-cfg.json` file in the `/scripts` directory.
+If rules need to be ignored, update the linting configuration file.

 8. Run `mkdocs serve` or `make serve` to run the mkdocs site locally and confirm the changes.
 9. Push your changes to your branch on Github.